awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     Within the entry for each individual metric, you may optionally specify one or both of the following:
     + **rename** – Specifies a different name for this metric\.
     + **unit** – Specifies the unit to use for this metric, overriding the default unit for the metric\.
-The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)
+The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + **ignore\_file\_system\_types** – Specifies file system types to exclude when collecting disk metrics\.
 Valid values include `sysfs`, `devtmpfs`, and so on\.
   + **metrics\_collection\_interval** – Optional\.
 Specifies how often to collect the disk metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.

     This is specified in seconds\.

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
-For more information about high\-resolution metrics, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
+For more information, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
   + **append\_dimensions** – Optional\.
 Additional dimensions to use for only the disk metrics\.
-If you specify this field, it is used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent
+If you specify this field, it is used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent\.
 + **diskio** – Optional\.
 Specifies that diskio metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as two fields:
   + **resources** – Optional\.
 If you specify an array of devices, CloudWatch collects metrics from only those devices\.
 Otherwise, metrics for all devices are collected\.
 You can also specify \* as the value to collect metrics from all devices\.
   + **measurement** – Specifies the array of diskio metrics to be collected\.
 Possible values are `reads`, `writes`, `read_bytes`, `write_bytes`, `read_time`, `write_time`, `io_time`, and `iops_in_progress`\.
 This field is required if you include `diskio`\.